pcurt/mapio-docs/docs/source/os-getting-started.rst

 * Insert your Ethernet cable (optional)
 * Insert your SSD NVME disk (optional)
-* Insert the RF modules dedicated sockets (optional)
+* Insert the RF modules in dedicated sockets (optional)

 Power ON MAPIO.
 About 20 seconds after power ON, the epaper display shall be refreshed and the LEDs shall be driven.